Theft and Vandalism Insurance Claims

 Being prepared for each and every scenario will help you to rest easier throughout your theft/vandalism insurance claim process.
 In the case that your business is affected by theft and/or vandalism, you as a business owner may also qualify for a business interruption insurance claim.

-One of the biggest issues with theft cases is whether or not the individual actually owned the said item in question.
+One of the biggest issues with theft and vandalism insurance claims is whether or not the individual actually owned the said item in question.
 Proper inventory of your belongings is always highly recommended.
 In the instance that this, unfortunately, wasn’t done prior to the theft, other items such as pictures or credit card statements could possibly suffice in proving ownership.

 Vandalism can occur to anyone at any time.
 One of the first thoughts that enter your mind upon realizing you are a victim of vandalism is, am I covered for this?
 Most damages and losses incurred from an act of vandalism are covered within a standard commercial property and homeowner’s insurance policies, but exceptions can occur.
 Coverage for vandalism to your property hinges on several possible factors.
 Has your property been vacant for 30 days?
 60 days?
 Coverage might be contingent on factors such as this.
 It is recommended to property owners to consider a vacancy endorsement to their original property insurance policy to avoid such instances.

 - Keep all trees and bushes on property trimmed.
 Avoid any blockage of windows or doorways.

 - Keep any exterior lights and/or motion detectors mounted away from easy reach.